HHCHunter/Hitman-BloodMoney/CONFIG-FILES/README.md

 ## The aim of this folder is to document the .ini and .cfg files.

-This includes the games completely undocumented HitmanBloodMoney.ini & HMGPAD.CFG
+### HitmanBloodMoney.ini / MAIN.ini

+This this is the engine configuration file.

+### HMGPAD.CFG

+This is the controller / keypad configuration file.